 (5) The superintendent may request the presence of a medical officer during the search of a prisoner.

-[Regulation 78 amended in Gazette 12 Apr 2001 p.
+[Regulation 78 amended: Gazette 12 Apr 2001 p.
 2101.]

 79. Examination of articles under section 49

 (1) Where the superintendent requires an examination of any article in the possession or under the control of a person pursuant to section 49 of the Act, he shall before directing any examination —